jurgengjoncari/mini-message-board/README.md

 - **SASS** for modular styling
 - Design tokens and variables for consistency
 - Responsive units such as `rem`, `ch`, `dvh`, etc., for scalability
-- **Google OAuth 2.0** for authentication
-- Cookie-based session management
+- Local storage based session management